yenshouhuang/fullstack-interview/README.md

 - Display of Rooms: Fetch and display room details from the provided data.json.
 - Booking Feature: Implement a 'Book' button for each room to initiate the booking process.
 - Booking Workflow: Create a multi-step booking form which includes:
--- Collecting background information (e.g., name, salary).
+  - Collecting background information (e.g., name, salary).
--- Confirmation of room details, price, and date.
+  - Confirmation of room details, price, and date.
--- A mock interaction with a service like DocuSign for lease signing.
+  - A mock interaction with a service like DocuSign for lease signing.
--- A welcome view upon completion.
+  - A welcome view upon completion.
+  - State should be encoded in the URL
+  - The user should be able to go back steps

 ## API Mocking